w3f/polkadot-spec/README.md

 #### Tables and Images

-To define a table or an image, use the same syntax as for definitions and algorithms, but with the placeholder `-tab-num-` or `-img-num-`:
+To define a table or an image, use the same syntax as for definitions and algorithms (always using a H6 header), but with the placeholder `-tab-num-` or `-img-num-`:
 ```md
 ###### Table -tab-num- Name {#tab-name}
 ```